MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 of financial information; but the output can be customized to show more details.

 The details can bear on two different account types stored in two tables of the persistent database.
-Those types are payables and receivable.
+Those types are payables and receivables.

 One option to get more information about them is a query of the top N records from these financial tables, ordered by one's preferences, either by balance or age.
 This command setup always returns two sets of accounts, one set for each type.

 In a different query mode, the user provides a customized query for either payables or receivables or both.
-The user will be requested to specify a range of age and balance to constrain the result set.
+The user will be requested to specify ranges of age and balance to constrain the result set.

 The limits for the age range can vary from 0 (as recent as possible) to 9,223,372,036,854,775,807 seconds ago (well beyond any reasonable scientific estimate of the age of the universe).
 The limits for the balance range are similarly